sehrope/node-rand-token/README.md

 Using 16 character random tokens will give you a possible token space of 62^16 = 4.76 x 10^28 ~= 2^95

 # Functions

+## uid(size)
+Uses the default generator to generate a token of `size` characters.

+## suid(size, [epoch], [prefixLength])
+Uses the default generator to generate a token of `size` characters prefixed with the time since the given epoch in base62 padded to `prefixLength` characters.
+This function generates *mostly* sequential ids that can be compared with the usual string less-than/greater-than operators.

+By mostly, it means that a second execution of this function within the same millisecond may generate an id that is less than the second.
+The same holds true for ids generated from separate node processes.
+There's no coordination whatsover.

+The default epoch is 2000-01-01T00:00:00+00:00 and the default `prefixLength` is 8 characters.

+__NOTE:__ The prefix length is in addition to the `size` parameter.
+Calling this function as `suid(16)` will return a 24-character token back (8 + 16).

 ## generate(size, [chars])